The Blue Star Fern, aka Phlebodium Aureum [Pol-ee-PODE-ee-um AW-re-um], is an evergreen, tender, epiphytic fern that is popular as a houseplant.

-Light & Temperature
+Light and Temperature

-However, during the summer season, it is best to protect this fern from direct sunlight to prevent the leaves from getting burned.
+However, during the summer season, it is best to protect this fern from direct sunlight to prevent the leaves from getting burned or too dry.

 During winter, place this plant near the window with the most light or under bright indirect light.

-This fern flourishes in temperatures between 50° – 80° degrees Fahrenheit (10°C – 27°C).
+This fern flourishes a room temperature between 50° – 80° degrees Fahrenheit (10°C – 27°C).

-Watering and Feeding
+Polypodium Aureum Watering and Feeding Tips

-These ferns occur naturally in tropical areas, which means they require humidity and moist soil.
+Blue Star Fern occurs naturally in tropical areas, which means they require humidity and moist soil.

-It’s ideal to water it once a week, and slightly more during its growing season.
+There isn’t any set schedule for watering this plant.
+It’s ideal to water it once a week and slightly more during its growing season.

 Decrease the watering if you notice the fern isn’t growing.
 Mist regularly if there’s low humidity.

-Avoid overfeeding as this can damage the fern.
+Avoid overfeeding, as this can damage the fern.

-Soil & Transplanting
+Soil and Transplanting

-Go with a well-draining soil mixture.
+Go with a well-draining potting soil mixture.

-Grooming and Maintenance
+Phlebodium Aureum Fern Care Grooming and Maintenance

 Make sure you keep a spray bottle for regular misting during an increase in humidity.

-How to Propagate Polypodium Aureum
+How to Propagate Phlebodium Aureum